mateusoliveira43/cly/README.md

 To see the html report, check `tests/coverage-results/htmlcov/index.html`.

-Tests and coverage configuration in `pytest.ini` file.
+Tests and coverage configuration in `pyproject.toml` file.

 ## Linter